OrgFlow/docs/content/reference/passthrough-arguments.md

 ---
-uid: reference_passthrougharguments
+uid: reference_configuration
-title: Passthrough Arguments
+title: Configuration
 ---

+## Passthrough arguments

 Passthrough arguments are a way to provide advanced configuration options to OrgFlow.
-They can be provided to every command, even if they might not affect every command (for example- Git specific options would not affect the operation of a command that does not interact with Git).
+They can be provided to every command, even if they might not affect every command (for example, Git specific options would not affect the operation of a command that does not interact with Git).

-You can provide a passthrough argument either as an environment variable, or as an option to the command itself (for example `orgflow <command name> <passthrough argument>`).
+You can provide a passthrough argument either as an environment variable, or as a command line argument (for example `orgflow <command> <passthrough argument>`).
 The following passthrough arguments are available:

-## Git
+### Git

 | Environment Variable | Command Option | Description | Default Value |
 |---|---|---|---|